ya-spark/netview-frontend/docs/BACKEND_API_REQUIREMENTS.md

 **Notes**:
 - Email verification should be completed before calling this endpoint
 - Email and UID are extracted from Firebase token (not from request body)
+- User must be authenticated with Firebase before calling this endpoint

 ---